-- (1) Under the Severance Protection Agreements, "cause" is defined to include: the executive officer's conviction of a felony or any crime involving fraud, embezzlement or theft; willful engagement in illegal conduct or gross misconduct that is significantly injurious to us; or failure to perform his duties in a reasonably satisfactory manner after receipt of a notice from us detailing such failure. - (2) Under the Severance Protection Agreements, "good reason" is defined to include: a material adverse change in status, position, responsibilities, including reporting responsibilities, or in base salary; a relocation of the place of principal employment by more than 50 miles; or any material breach by us of any provision of any agreement to which we and the applicable executive officer are parties. - (3) Equals two times the executive officer's annual base salary and applicable bonus amount. - (4) This severance pay is payable, at our election, if we decide to waive the three-month notice provision required for termination under the employment agreement and shall equal 75% of the executive officer's base salary. - (5) This severance pay is payable, at our election, if we decide to waive the three-month notice provision required for termination under the employment agreements and shall equal 50% of the executive officer's annual base salary. - (6) This severance pay is payable, at our election, if we decide to terminate Mr. Okajima's employment other than for cause and shall equal six months of his annual base salary.
+- (1) Under the Severance Protection Agreements, "cause" is defined to include: the executive officer's conviction of a felony or any crime involving fraud, embezzlement or theft; willful engagement in illegal conduct or gross misconduct that is significantly injurious to us; or failure to perform his duties in a reasonably satisfactory manner after receipt of a notice from us detailing such failure. - Under the Severance Protection Agreements, "good reason" is defined to include: a material adverse change in status, position, responsibilities, including reporting responsibilities, or in base salary; a relocation of the place of principal employment by more than 50 miles; or any material breach by us of any provision of any agreement to which we and the applicable executive officer are parties. - (3) Equals two times the executive officer's annual base salary and applicable bonus amount. - (4) This severance pay is payable, at our election, if we decide to waive the three-month notice provision required for termination under the employment agreement and shall equal 75% of the executive officer's base salary. - (5) The value of medical benefits is estimated based on the premium each executive officer would be required to pay for 24 months of continuing medical coverage under the provisions of our medical plan required by the Consolidated Omnibus Budget Reconciliation Act (COBRA). - (6) The \$7.04 closing price of our common stock on December 31, 2009 exceeded the \$4.42 exercise price of our stock option awards issued on January 6, 2008 and the \$2.20 exercise price of our stock option awards issued on January 29, 2009.
+We have computed the value of the acceleration of equity awards based on the sum of the difference between the closing price of our common stock on December 31, 2009 and the exercise price of each in-the-money stock option that would have been accelerated upon termination of an executive officer's employment on December 31, 2009. - (7) This severance pay is payable, at our election, if we decide to waive the three-month notice provision required for termination under the employment agreements and shall equal 50% of the executive officer's annual base salary. - (8) This severance pay is payable, at our election, if we decide to terminate Mr. Okajima's employment other than for cause and shall equal six months of his annual base salary. - (9) Equals two times Mr. Okajima's annual Japanese benefits adjustment.